-The twenty, thirty five and forty hour Restorative Trainings are rich exploration to inform the personal study as well as teaching skills of each student.
-In the thirty five and forty hour trainings students will learn the joys of restorative yoga through first-hand experience of the postures, and will also learn hands on experience in how to teach students of all levels.
-Also, students will learn basic Ayurvedic wisdom, physiological, emotional, and biomechanical elements of each relevant pose.
+The forty hour Restorative Teacher Training is a rich exploration to inform the personal study as well as teaching skills of each student.
+You will graduate with what you need to teach excellent classes.
+Students will learn the joys of restorative yoga through first-hand experience of the postures, and will also learn hands on experience in how to teach students of all levels.
+Also, students will learn basics of traditional wisdom, physiological, emotional, and biomechanical elements of each relevant pose.

 An extensive repertoire of beginner as well as advanced postures will be passed on to students according to the length of each training with the detail necessary to bring depth and life changing benefits to students.
 How to set up the postures in detail, as well as modify for a class with less props will be explored.

 Andrea Peloso has been offering courses based on her extensive experience assisting Judith Lasater as well as other teachers for over a decade and has been studying with Judith and teaching Restorative since 2004.
 She now teaches regularly across North America and sometimes further afield.
 Andrea creates a safe, fun, educational, and healing environment in which to learn and grow as people and as teachers.
 See Andrea’s full bio.

-In the context of this course we will be studying the science of the nervous system as well as Ayurveda and many different postures in different variations.
+In the context of this course we will be studying the science of the nervous system as well as traditional wisdom and many different postures in different variations.
+We will be exploring the nuance and complexities of creating safer spaces for ourselves and others and creating a platform for deep experiences in the postures, beginning with ourselves.

 - Basics of Restorative Yoga